My Main Page with Links to My Other

 such as Oxfam, she writes, are best at local efforts and at reaching the super

-toward an emphasis on training, reciprocation, and self-reliance.
+especially an ignorance of long-term consequences.
+NGOs should emphasize training, reciprocation, and self-reliance.
 Some, such as

-the Grameen Bank, have been successful.
+the Grameen Bank, succeeded.

 NGOs based in less developed nations

-show the most promise.
-These NGOs are better able to get directly
+show more promise.
+These NGOs get directly

-The problem of men abandoning families
+The problem of parents abandoning families

-is far worse in developing countries.
+remains far worse in developing countries.
 Men seek sexual prowess and personal

 expectancy about 30 years.
 About 1.2 billion people live in serious poverty,